 Incentives such as these enable more uptake of renewable energy by the consumer by making the technology more affordable.
 When the unit is installed, the certificate is given to the installer, in exchange for a cheaper purchasing price.

-Many of the precise policy details are yet to be worked out, so the future is a little unclear.
+The exact nature of the policy is yet to be fully revealed, so the future is a little unclear.
 But, the good news is that addressing our energy crisis is top of mind for our politicians.
 We're still optimistic that something good can come out of this sector shake-up.